h4ndsh/h4ndsh.github.io/2023/myresources/index.md

 - [Root-Me](https://www.root-me.org/?lang=en)
 - [VulnHub](https://www.vulnhub.com/)

+This is a great article about CTFs: [CTF Field Guide](https://trailofbits.github.io/ctf/).
+You also can read other articles about CTFs like [this](https://jaimelightfoot.com/blog/so-you-want-to-ctf-a-beginners-guide/)

 ## Blogs
 My favorite learning method is by reading blog posts and testing the things.
 In most scenarios, I read a blog post, and then I try to reproduce the things that I learned.
 Here are some blogs that I recommend you read: